 By REGINA GARCIA CANO and ASTRID SUAREZ

-Petro was once a rebel with the now-defunct M-19 movement and was granted amnesty after being jailed for his involvement with the group.
+Petro’s win in Latin America’s third most populous nation was more than a defeat of Hernández.
+It puts an end to Colombia’s long stigmatization of the left for its perceived association with the country’s half century of armed conflict.
+The president-elect was once a rebel with the now-defunct M-19 movement and was granted amnesty after being jailed for his involvement with the group.

-“I accept the result, as it should be, if we want our institutions to be firm,” Hernández said in a video on social media.
+“I accept the result, as it should be, if we want our institutions to be firm,” he said in a video on social media.
 “I sincerely hope that this decision is beneficial for everyone.”

 Petro’s showing was the latest leftist political victory in Latin America fueled by voters’ desire for change.
-Chile, Peru and Honduras elected leftist presidents in 2021, and in Brazil, former President Luiz Inácio Lula da Silva is leading the polls for this year’s presidential election.
+Chile, Peru and Honduras elected leftist presidents in 2021, and in Brazil former President Luiz Inácio Lula da Silva is leading the polls for this year’s presidential election.

 About 21.6 million of the 39 million eligible voters cast a ballot Sunday.
 Abstentionism has been above 40% in every presidential election since 1990.

 Petro, 62, will be officially declared winner after a formal count that will take a few days.
 Historically, the preliminary results have coincided with the final ones.

 Several heads of state congratulated Petro on Sunday.
 So did a fierce critic, former President Álvaro Uribe, who remains a central figure in Colombia’s politics.